drozdik-m/callback-class/README.md

 	console.log("Callback called");
 });

-//Execute all added functions - usually executed by guy that created the "trigger environment" or a class callback.Execute();
+//Execute all added functions - usually executed by guy that created the "trigger enviroment" or a class callback.Execute();
 callback.Execute(parameter1, parameter1); //Any number of parameters you want ("rest" parameter)